 Note: The batter-runner interference article is in the Runners/Batter-Runner section of this Rules Corner.
 Also read these articles for more batter regulations – Batter/Bat Hitting the Ball a Second Time and Batted ball hits batter.
 On-Deck Batter Interference An on-deck batter can be the interference perpetrator in a number of ways.
 The on-deck circles are much like the coaches’ boxes

 The infield fly rule is not often invoked during a game.
 The intentional drop call is even more rare.
 There are many considerations for both of these, and they can become controversial when they are called.
 Infield Fly The infield fly rule is in effect only when there are fewer than two outs with either runners on 1b and 2b,

 The rules The change in pitching rule 10.2.1.2 for the 2020-2021 Rule Book (stride foot not being able to step back once it is initially set) has ramifications for rule 10.11 – Discontinuing a Pitch/Stepping off the Pitcher’s Plate.
 The wording in the current rules make it technically impossible to properly discontinue a pitch.
 (Note: all references in this article

 Calling an illegal pitch is the responsibility of every umpire on the field.
-It requires a good knowledge of the rules governing this violation, using the correct mechanics, and administering the ruling which may involve explaining the options for the violation.
-The articles for correct mechanics and administering the rule can be found in the Mechanics and Game Management sections
+It requires a good knowledge of the rules governing this violation, using the correct mechanics, and administering the ruling which may involve explaining the options for the violation. • The articles which go into more detail on these rules and their administration are in this same section